kmarabet/ubuntu-local-dependency-issue-demo-project/README.md

 Resolved.

+### CAUSE ###

- Cause: this issue was occurring when no install command was executed against the root (parent) project, so the ubuntu-local-dependency-issue-demo-project was not installed in local repository this was causing the issue (Could not find artifact com.demo:ubuntu-local-dependency-issue-demo-project:pom:1.0-SNAPSHOT)
+This issue was occurring when no install command was executed against the root (parent) project, so the ubuntu-local-dependency-issue-demo-project was not installed in local repository this was causing the issue (Could not find artifact com.demo:ubuntu-local-dependency-issue-demo-project:pom:1.0-SNAPSHOT)